community-z-users/czt/eclipse/net.sourceforge.czt.eclipse.zeves.doc/src/doxia/markdown/getting-started/launch-zeves.md

 # Launching Z/EVES

-Community Z Tools provides prover IDE to use with Z/EVES theorem prover.
+Community Z Tools provides a prover IDE to use with Z/EVES theorem prover.
 To start proving, you need to select and launch a Z/EVES application.
 CZT allows multiple such _launch configurations_ to be set up.

 The launch configurations can be managed by selecting **Run > External Tools > External Tools Configurations...** or the corresponding toolbar drop-down button ![External tools launch](../images/external-tools-icon.gif):